haddocking/haddocking.github.io/education/HADDOCK24/LightDock-membrane-proteins/index.md

 ---
 layout: page
 title: "LightDock+HADDOCK membrane proteins tutorial"
-excerpt: "A tutorial demonstrating the use of LightDock for predicting the structure of membrane receptor–soluble protein complex using the topological information provided by the membrane to guide the modelling process and the refinement of the predicted models using HADDOCK"
+excerpt: "A tutorial demonstrating the use of LightDock for predicting the structure of membrane receptor–soluble protein complex using the topological information provided by the membrane to guide the modeling process and the refinement of the predicted models using HADDOCK"
 tags: [HADDOCK, LightDock, membrane, proteins, soluble, docking, transmembrane, lipid]
 image:
   feature: pages/banner_education-thin.jpg